It is an easy way to reduce waste.

 We can all learn a few things from minimalism without moving to a small flat and no furniture.
 We can take the basic principles of minimalism and apply them to our everyday lives to help the number of things we have in our lives.

 The basic principle of minimalism is owning fewer things.

-Simple as that, and in practise it is supposed to mean that as we have less items in our life we have fewer distractions and can focus our time on events that matter to us.
+Simple as that, and in practice it is supposed to mean that as we have less items in our life, we have fewer distractions and can focus our time on events that matter to us.